mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Turn 1 space into Shadow Creep at the end of your turn.

 name:     Aphotic Drain
-text:     Destroy a friendly minion to restore 5❤️ to your General.
+text:     Destroy an allied minion to restore 5❤️ to your General.

 name:     Demonic Conversion
 text:     Draw a minion from your opponent's deck.
 It gains +1⚔️/+1❤️.

 name:     Furiosa
-text:     **Blood Surge**: Friendly Wraithlings gain +1⚔️/+1❤️.
+text:     **Blood Surge**: Allied Wraithlings gain +1⚔️/+1❤️.

 name:     Grasp Of Agony
 text:     Choose an enemy minion.
 When it dies, it deals 3 damage to enemies around it.